OpenBankProject/OBP-VM/README.md

 ##About

-Welcome to the Open Bank Project Virtual Machine
+Vagrant and Puppet scripts to create a Virtual Box VM running the Open Bank Project Server / API

 ##Goals